d11wtq/dm-sql-finders/README.md

 # DataMapper SQL Finders

-[NOTICE: This README is stub.
-This gem is not actually finished.]

 DataMapper SQL Finders adds `#by_sql` to your models, as a compliment to the standard pure-ruby query system used by DataMapper.
 The SQL you write will be executed directly against the adapter, but you do not need to lose the benefit of the field and table name abstraction offered by DM.
 When you invoke `#by_sql`, one or more table representations are yielded into a block, which you provide.
 These objects are interpolated into your SQL, such that you use DataMapper properties in the SQL and make no direct reference to the real field names in the database schema.
-This is in stark contrast to ActiveRecord, which couples your Ruby code very closely to your database schema.

 I wrote this gem because my original reason for using DataMapper was that I needed to work with a large, existing database schema belonging to an old PHP application, subsequently ported to Rails.